Columbia Estuary Ecosystem Restoration Program

 • Wetland Restoration

-Reconnecting floodplains and restoring native plant communities to improve habitat quality.
+Reconnecting floodplains and restoring native plant communities to improve habitat quality and food web enrichment.

 Fish Passage Improvement

-Enhancing connectivity for aquatic species throughout the estuary.
+Enhancing connectivity among streams, floodplains, and tidal marshes for fish and other aquatic species throughout the estuary.

 Beneficial Use of Dredged Material

-Optimizing sediment distribution to support natural ecosystem processes.
+Optimizing sediment retention and distribution to initiate and support natural ecosystem processes.

 Monitoring

 As part of CEERP’s adaptive management structure, we monitor restoration sites to understand how they support salmon and contribute to the larger ecosystem.
-Over the past 20 years, we have paired our Action Effectiveness Monitoring and Research of restored sites with long-term status and trends data from our Ecosystem Monitoring Program—tracking conditions at reference sites to better understand physical and biological processes in the estuary and tidal river, and the extent to which CEERP actions improve habitat conditions.
+Over the past 20 years, we have paired Action Effectiveness Monitoring and Research (AEMR) of restored sites with long-term status and trends data from Ecosystem Monitoring Program (EMP)—tracking conditions at reference sites to better understand physical, biological, and chemical processes in the estuary and river up to Bonneville Dam, and the extent to which CEERP actions improve fish habitat conditions.

 Action Effectiveness Monitoring & Research